My-Favorite-Camping-Store.com

 Can You Really Cook on a Rock?

-A rock can be used as a fire cooking surface for your camp mealtime.
-The heat is conducted through a rock from coals or fire below.
-Campfire cooking on a rock is a unique way to prepare your camping food.
+A smooth rock is a great cooking surface for your camp meal.
+The heat is conducted through the rock from hot coals or campfire below.
+Try cooking on a rock as a unique method for preparing your camping food.
+You can have fun trying anyway!
+Be sure to come back and tell us how it turned out!

 You Can Cook Food Inside of Food